gohugoio/hugo/content/en/render-hooks/images.md

 {{< new-in 0.123.0 >}}

-Hugo includes an [embedded image render hook] to resolve markdown image destinations.
+Hugo includes an [embedded image render hook] to resolve Markdown image destinations.
 Disabled by default, you can enable it in your site configuration:

 [embedded image render hook]: {{% eturl render-image %}}